Khmer language: Grammar

 Khmer is primarily an analytic language with no inflection.
 Syntactic relations are mainly determined by word order.
 Old and Middle Khmer used particles to mark grammatical categories and many of these have survived in Modern Khmer but are used sparingly, mostly in literary or formal language.
 Khmer makes extensive use of auxiliary verbs, "directionals" and serial verb construction.
 Colloquial Khmer is a zero copula language, instead preferring predicative adjectives (and even predicative nouns) unless using a copula for emphasis or to avoid ambiguity in more complex sentences.
 Basic word order is subject–verb–object (SVO), although subjects are often dropped; prepositions are used rather than postpositions.

 Topic-Comment constructions are common and the language is generally head-initial (modifiers follow the words they modify).
 Some grammatical processes are still not fully understood by western scholars.
-For example, it is not clear if certain features of Khmer grammar, such as actor nominalization, should be treated as a morphological process or a purely syntactic device, and some derivational morphology seems "purely decorative" and performs no known syntactic work.
+For example, it is not clear if certain features of Khmer grammar, such as actor nominalisation, should be treated as a morphological process or a purely syntactic device, and some derivational morphology seems "purely decorative" and performs no known syntactic work.

 Lexical categories have been hard to define in Khmer.
 Henri Maspero, an early scholar of Khmer, claimed the language had no parts of speech, while a later scholar, Judith Jacob, posited four parts of speech and innumerable particles.
 John Haiman, on the other hand, identifies "a couple dozen" parts of speech in Khmer with the caveat that Khmer words have the freedom to perform a variety of syntactic functions depending on such factors as word order, relevant particles, location within a clause, intonation and context.
 Some of the more important lexical categories and their function are demonstrated in the following example sentence taken from a hospital brochure:

 Morphology

 Modern Khmer is an isolating language, which means that it uses little productive morphology.
 There is some derivation by means of prefixes and infixes, but this is a remnant of Old Khmer and not always productive in the modern language.
 Khmer morphology is evidence of a historical process through which the language was, at some point in the past, changed from being an agglutinative language to adopting an isolating typology.
-Affixed forms are lexicalized and cannot be used productively to form new words.
+Affixed forms are lexicalised and cannot be used productively to form new words.
 Below are some of the most common affixes with examples as given by Huffman.